What’s Happening with Georgia Medicaid and EVV

 Melanie Flournoy is the Director of Finance at Primecare said, “We have data specialists that look at any extra paperwork.
 We are going to tighten that up (with Rosemark) even more at the beginning of the year because of the 21st Century Cures Act requiring EVV will be in full effect.
 Our caregivers will have to comply.”

-Jermonica wanted us, at Rosemark, to know that, “I think you all are doing a good job keeping the system updated and working.”
+Jermonica tells the Rosemark staff, “I think you all are doing a good job keeping the system updated and working.”

 Melanie said, “You have a good team.
 We appreciate the constant work to help us keep things working.
 You really stick with us to help figure out problems and issues on the billing side.”